 - Cater for the individual student’s needs

-- Be set regularly and monitored regularly by teachers and parents
+- Be set regularly and monitored by teachers and parents

 Set subject homework can be accessed on DayMap by using the student’s login.

 As students progress to Year 12 their timetable may include programmed study lessons.
 Most Year 12 students studying Year 12 subjects will have 10 study lessons per week.
 These study lessons can be used in a variety of ways.
-The Senior School Centre has a variety of study spaces available at all times, to accommodate student needs during study lessons.
-Students may also use this time to access the Year 12 support teacher or other subject teachers.
+The Senior School Centre has a variety of study spaces available at all times, to accommodate student needs.
+Students may also use this time to access support from subject teachers.
 VET students use this study time to complete subject requirements in Years 11 and 12.

 Work not completed during study lessons should be completed at home as ‘homework’.